alfreimaz/mainwebsite/content/posts/music/illsing/typetheory.md

 Reach for the boxes<br>
 And you will make the cut

-*Unknowingly brought to life through messages from*
+*Unknowingly brought to life through messages from :*
 - Giuliano Gorgone
 - Navid Kianfar
 - Magnus Kjærgaard